Analysis and systematic discretization of a Fokker-Planck equation with Lorentz force: Existence of solutions

 For the surface Laplacian, we apply integration by parts and use a weak characterization, i.e.,

 Note that $\G$ and $\T$ implicitly depend on the time step $m$, and we write $\G^m$ and $\T^m$ to indicate this dependence, if required.
-By elementary arguments, see \cite{ES2012}, one can then verify the following observation. \begin{lemma} Let $\psi^m \in \WW$ solve \eqref{eq:me}--\eqref{eq:me2} for given $\psi^{m+1} \in \VV$ and $\bar q^m \in L^2(\R \times \S)$.
-Then
+Similarly, we denote by $\S^m$ the multiplication operator related to the stopping power $S(\e^m)$.
+Following \cite{ES2012}, we further decompose functions of the angular variable via